Coaching Supervision supports coaches in being the best coaches they can be. It focuses on:

 ensuring that the their work and approach is aligned with the needs of the coachee and of the client organisation

 helping them make the personal shifts that will enable them to help their coachees make the shifts they need to make.

 Supervision can also support other professionals including mentors, consultants, advisors and trainers.

 Coaching Supervision supports coaches in:

-- knowing how to work effectively within an organizational setting
+knowing how to work effectively within an organisational setting